rmw362/Invisible-Institute-Chicago-Reporter-Collaboration-Public/The Incredible Pirates/Checkpoint_2/README.md

    As the course advances this topic would lend itself to traversing through the data parsing and visualization modules planned.
 While these are enumerated below, the ultimate task would be to try to parse through reports, using NLP, to add medical resource utilization to the known outcomes of TRR reports, either through parsing reports or inclusion of civil suits.
 This data, currently not included in attributes, would provide strong additional evidence to explore individual and societal impact.

 ##Running the code
 This section of the code is to create Tableau visualizations.
 Created visualizations can be seen in the PDF or in the Tableau Workbook.
-Please see Question section so that the correct csv file may be linked to the Tableau workbook.
+Please see Question section so that the correct csv file may be linked to the Tableau workbook. <br />

 ## Questions
  1)	[Use of force incidents by demographics (race, gender, age) and percentage that result in injury or lead to emergency medical attention](#Question-1)
  2)	[Symbol/bubble map to assess geographic distribution for proportion of use of force incidents that result in injury.](#Question-2)

 ## Question-1
-Use of force incidents by demographics (race, gender, age) and percentage that result in injury or lead to emergency medical attention
+Use of force incidents by demographics (race, gender, age) and percentage that result in injury or lead to emergency medical attention <br />
 For ease of use, csv files have been provided to link to Tableau.
 Please open .src\Checkpoint_2_Workbook.twb.
 After opening the workbook you must enter the correct password for cpdb-student.
-Please refer to the canvas for this password
+Please refer to the canvas for this password <br />
-Please link the Race and Race % Sheet with .CP2\Race.csv Please link the Age and Age % Sheet with .CP2\Result_63.csv Please link the Gender and Gender % Sheet with .CP2\Result_64.csv
+Please link the Race and Race % Sheet with .CP2\Race.csv <br />
+Please link the Age and Age % Sheet with .CP2\Result_63.csv <br />
+Please link the Gender and Gender % Sheet with .CP2\Result_64.csv <br />

 These csv files were created using the cpdb database and the following SQL queries, which can be found in .src\checkpoint_2.sql.
-These can be runned and saved as csv files to recreate those tables, or the csv files have been provided as described above.
+These can be runned and saved as csv files to recreate those tables, or the csv files have been provided as described above. <br />

 Data for figure 1.1 and 1.2.
 Save as Race.csv

  	SELECT subject_race,
         	count(*) AS total_use_of_force_events,